Skip to content

 Recommended by: Eniko, Travel Hacker Girl

 An easy walk from the town centre is the Lymington Nature Reserve.
 The old salt flats with tidal pools are a great environment for many birds.
 It is a real paradise for bird watchers.
 Lymington can be easily reached by train from London.
-The nearby New Forest, it is a popular place to go cycling, horse riding or hiking near London.
+The nearby New Forest is a popular place to go cycling, horse riding or hiking near London.

 16. Isle of Wight